-Part of what makes a self-inflating mat great is that they self-inflate, but this works against you when you need to roll up your mat and get it back into the bag.
-Here we show you how to roll up a self inflating mat.
+Part of what makes a self-inflating mat great is that they self-inflates, but this works against you when you need to roll up your mat and get it back into the bag.
+Here we show you how to roll up a self-inflating mat.

 Self Inflating Mats are great.
 They are small and compact, inflate themselves (well, most of the way at least), and for a thin piece of material, insulate and protect you from the ground really well.

-Unfortunately most people don't know how to roll up a self inflating mat correctly, and a lot of people end up with the mats in carrier bags, with the mat desperately trying to burst out and re-inflate itself.
+Unfortunately, most people don't know how to roll up a self-inflating mat correctly, and many people end up with the mats in carrier bags, with the mat desperately trying to burst out and re-inflate itself.
 What was a small and compact mat is now another large item to take to the campsite!

 - Undo the valve to let some air out.
-With any decent self-inflating mat, not much air will come out, but make sure the valve is open so you can force the air out.
+Not much air will come out with any decent self-inflating mat, but make sure the valve is open so you can force the air out.

-- Move to the end opposite to the valve.
-If you have someone who can help keep the fold down it will make things a lot easier.
+- Move to the end opposite the valve. f you had to fold your SIM to make it the width of the bag, getting someone to help keep the fold together as you roll the SIM up will make it easier.

-- Work your way along the mat, stopping now and then to force more air out and to make sure the sleeping mat hasn't unfolded.
+- Work your way along the mat, stopping now and then to force more air out and ensure the sleeping mat hasn't unfolded.

 It may take you a bit of practice.
 If you don't get it to the right size the first time, unroll the mat, undo the air valve, and re-roll.
-It will take a few minutes for a mat to self-inflate, so you have time to re-roll it a bit tighter.
-This time it will be easier as most of the air is out and the mat will cooperate a little better.
+A mat will take a few minutes to self-inflate, so you have time to re-roll it a bit tighter.
+This time it will be easier as most of the air is out, and the mat will cooperate a little better.